Speaking of Engineering Public Lectures

 Speaking of Engineering is hosted by the Faculty of Engineering and Applied Science at Memorial University and the Professional Engineers & Geoscientists Newfoundland & Labrador.

 In-person Speaking of Engineering public lectures take place at 7 p.m.
-N.L. time in the S.J.
-Carew (Engineering) Building, EN2006, with free parking in lot 60 (Second floor of Earth Sciences parking garage).
+Newfoundland time in the S.J.
+Carew (Engineering) Building, EN2006, with free parking in lot 60 (second floor of Alexander Murray (earth sciences) Building parking garage).
 Admission is free.
 All are welcome.

 If you have questions about the next Speaking of Engineering Lecture, please contact: